To use our website, we recommend using the latest version of Microsoft Edge, Chrome, or Safari.

 If your employer decides to cancel or reduce the benefit, you could be left without coverage or with not enough coverage to last.
 And those seemingly low rates that your employer initially charges can increase each year, unlike rates for an individual Term policy, which typically do not increase as you get older.

 Myth #3: “My life insurance goes with me, job to job.”

 Reality: In most instances, your policy ends when you leave your old job.
 Life insurance obtained through your employer stops when you stop.

 When you change jobs, you will need to replace any employer provided life insurance that you relied upon.
-With your own (individual) life insurance, you’re in control, no matter what happens.
+With your own (individual) life insurance, you’re in control.